mmbman/Katagiri/index.md

 1. <a name="manas"></a>[Manas: Spontaneous, Perpetual, Homogeneous](1987-06-20-Manas#0)
 1. <a name="a-b-and-c-worlds"></a>[A, B, and C Worlds](1987-06-27-A-B-and-C-Worlds#0)

-1. Obon Memorial – part 1
+1. Obon Memorial – Part 1
-1. Obon Memorial – part 2
+1. Obon Memorial – Part 2
 1. Blue Cliff Record: Case 84 – Lecture 1
 1. Blue Cliff Record: Case 84 – Lecture 2
 1. Impermanence and the Meaning of Silence
 1. Three Aspects of Buddha's Silence
 1. Shobogenzo: Sansuikyo: Eastern Mountains Traveling on the Water
 1. On a Poem by the Boatman: Fishing with a Straight Hook
-1. What is Right Human Effort – part 1
+1. What is Right Human Effort – Part 1
-1. What is Right Human Effort – part 2
+1. What is Right Human Effort – Part 2
 1. Blue Cliff Record: Case 86 – Lecture 1
 1. Blue Cliff Record: Case 86 – Lecture 2
 1. Wisdom of Living